cneben/QuickQanava/README.md

 cd QuickQanava
 ```
 2. Open quickqanava.pro in QtCreator
-  4. Building 'tests': Tests will not compile without a working Protocol Buffer v3 installation: for Windows, modify `quickqanava-common.pri` `win32-msvc*:PROTOCOL_BUFFER3_DIR`, win32-msvc*:GMOCK_DIR and win32-msvc*:GTEST_DIR with path containing a valid build directory for Protocol Buffer, Google Test and Google Mock.
+  4. Building 'tests' (_optional_): Tests will not compile without a working Google Test installation: for Windows, modify win32-msvc*:GMOCK_DIR and win32-msvc*:GTEST_DIR in `tests.pro` with path containing a valid build directory.
 On Linux, no configuration is required, just install the '-dev' package for theses libraries.

 3. Select a kit, build and launch samples.

-Compilation errors with messages refering to 'google::' types are usually related to the Protocol Buffer of your local platform being incompatible with the code generated for protocol buffer shipped with QuickQanava, run `run_protoc.sh` script to update `quickqanava.pb.h` and `quickqanava.pb.cc` files.

 ## QuickQanava Samples: